In Brief…

 Expanding On That…

-LMS integrations provide edtech developers powerful tools to build platforms.
+LMS integrations provide edtech developers with powerful tools to build platforms.
 Good integrations can prepare vendors for the interoperability need, save developers time, and offer a better user experience for the schools they work with – leading to happier clients.

 There are 2 simple ways edtech companies can benefit from LMS integrations.